2024-2025 competition is closed. 2025-2026 competition will open in April 2024.

 Due to the extent of marginalized populations, Colombia has a great variety of flexible and non-formal educational models, such as Escuela Nueva.
 Given its multi-ethnic and multicultural nature, Colombia also has ethno-educational centers, which are schools with majority indigenous populations, and which follow an ethnic education program that is developed in collaboration with the local community.

 Finally, it is important to highlight the efforts made by the Colombian government to lead the energy transition and strategies to tackle the climate crisis in Latin America.
-In this sense, the country has gained recognition for setting in place the first regional policy on circular economy and its progress, making headway in the discussion of a Climate Action Law in Congress aiming at drawing together and enforcing COP26 commitments.
+In this sense, the country has gained recognition for setting in place the first regional policy on circular economy and its progress, making headway in discussing a Climate Action Law in Congress aiming at drawing together and enforcing COP26 commitments.

-A diversified and connected system of higher education:
+A diversified and connected system of higher education

 Fulbright Commission/U.S. Embassy Contact